Daniel M. Ambrose, Managing Partner

 Previous to working for Child, Ambrose was Advertising Sales Director of Cahners Consumer Magazines (and TV) Division where he managed ad sales in Healthy Kids magazines, and American Baby Sampling and Couponing programs.
 At Cahners Ambrose helped launch the Healthy Kids TV Show, which sold-out before the launch and was profitable from the first year in production.
 He also conceived and sold American Baby’s Discovering the First Year of Life, a one-hour cable special.

 Ambrose entered the parenting publishing arena by founding Fathers Magazine with partners Reed Phillips and Duncan Spencer.
-Fathers was a much lauded start up, but suffered from funding shortages subsequent to the Crash of 1987.
+Fathers was a much lauded start up, but suffered from funding shortages triggered by the stock market crash of 1987.

 From 1983 until 1987 Ambrose served in several executive management positions at Hearst Magazines Division, first at House Beautiful, and finally as Director of Corporate Advertising.
-As director he lead marketing, sales and administrative management to multi-magazine advertising packages for Hearst’s largest and most important clients, running approximately 3,500 advertising pages annually.
-Ambrose was also responsible for the creation of the first “Electronic Rate Card,” on computer disk, which was used by advertising media planners to instantly price Hearst Magazine packages.
+As director he led marketing, sales and administrative management to multi-magazine advertising packages for Hearst’s largest and most important clients, running approximately 3,500 advertising pages annually.
+Ambrose was also involved in the creation of the first “Electronic Rate Card,” on “floppy” computer disk, which was used by advertising media planners to instantly price Hearst Magazine packages.

 Ambrose joined Hearst from Ziff Davis where he was Advertising Director of Backpacker, and SkiXC magazines and where he was trained in the classic Ziff Davis structured selling method.